tugbadm/XSSAttack/README.md

 It listens socket and gets info from vulnarable blog.
 Displays other users' cookies on a webpage.

 User A adds JavaScript/ws-script as blog entry.
 User A runs WebServer/webserver.php and listens socket 6003.
-When user B views A's entries and B's cookie and sessionID info is send to A. A can display this info on table.html page.
+User B views A's entries and B's cookie and sessionID info is send to A. A can display this info on table.html page.

 ##Part II: Creating Java TCP Server